 KU materials currently checked out, on search, missing or declared lost may be requested through Interlibrary Borrowing.

-Interlibrary Borrowing is limited to related research, scholarship and work and is provided at no cost to KU faculty, graduate students, undergraduate students, staff and affiliates with a valid KUID, and in good standing.
+Interlibrary Loan Borrowing is limited to related research, scholarship and work and is provided at no cost to KU faculty, graduate students, undergraduate students, staff and affiliates with a valid KUID, and in good standing.

 How much will it cost?